• Skip to primary navigation

 • Cream together butter and sugars until fluffy.
 Add in egg and amaretto, mix until well incorporated.

-• In a separate bowl, combine flour, baking soda, and salt.
+• In a separate bowl, combine flour, baking powder, and salt.
 Add to wet mixture, stir until fully incorporated and relatively smooth.

 • Stir in chocolate chips, coconut, and cherries.